 When you’re ready to go live in production with Coveo for Salesforce, you should follow the leading practices about the migration from a Developer to a Production organization (see Going to Production with Coveo for Salesforce).

 If you initially installed the application only for administrators, you need to make it accessible to appropriate Salesforce users (see Granting Users Access to Your Coveo Components).

 You can have many components to which you need to give access: Lightning Components or Visualforce Components (see Reference).

 Step 7: Post-Production: Understanding Usage Analytics, Coveo Machine Learning, and Search Optimization

 While Coveo ML is enabled by default in your organization, you might want to tweak it in different ways.

 Search Optimization allows you to use pipelines to maximize the way your results are returned to your users.

-You might also want to invite colleagues to your Coveo organization so they can, for example, review your Coveo Analytics dashboards (see Adding and Managing Members).
+You might also want to invite colleagues to your Coveo organization so they can, for example, review your Coveo Analytics dashboards (see Manage Members).